SvenKoenigsmann/Koenigsmann-Theory/fractal_backflow_KGT_v4.4.md

 ## Overview

-In the center of a fractal vortex system, the increasing density of overlapping vortices naturally generates **counter-rotating, compensatory structures**.
+In the center of a fractal vortex system, the increasing density and overlap of vortex layers naturally generate **counter-rotating compensatory structures**.
+These counter-vortices arise mathematically from Φ-scaled curvature and physically from torque inversion at every fractal subdivision.

-These emergent counter-vortices:
+These emergent structures:

-- reduce local gravitational amplification,
+- locally **dampen gravitational amplification**,
-- redistribute energetic stress along higher-order fractal pathways,
+- redistribute curvature stress into outer vortex layers,
-- prevent long-term mass accumulation in the galactic core.
+- prevent long-term mass accumulation in the galactic core,
+- maintain **harmonic balance** across the entire fractal vortex hierarchy.

+Because each vortex layer contains smaller, harmonically scaled sub-vortices, the number of counter-vortices **increases toward the center**, but their mass-carrying capacity decreases proportionally — a self-balancing structure.

-Within the **Königsmann Theory**, dark matter acts as a **non-inertial, Φ-scaled feedback medium**, capable of redistributing mass-energy through **fractal resonance paths**.
+Within the **Königsmann Theory (KGT)**, dark matter acts as a
-These paths allow **scale-dependent super-resonant propagation** (not classical “superluminal speed”, but a faster effective propagation on deeper fractal layers), enabling a *time-independent* equilibration of central overdensities.
+**non-inertial Φ-resonant feedback medium**, enabling mass-energy redistribution along fractal resonance paths at **super-resonant effective speeds** (not classical “superluminal speed”, but a deeper-layer propagation mode).

-As a consequence:
+This makes the equilibration **time-independent** on galactic scales.

-➡️ **A galactic center cannot maintain a persistent overdensity**, because the fractal backflow continuously drains excess curvature into the surrounding structure.
+➡️ **Therefore, a galactic center cannot maintain a persistent overdensity**, because the fractal backflow continuously drains excess curvature outward.

 ---

 ## Code Integration in KGT v4.4

-Earlier numerical versions (v3.x and early v4.x) did not yet include a full representation of this central fractal backflow, leading to **overpredicted rotation velocities** at radii below ~5 kpc.
+Earlier versions of the simulation (v3.x and early v4.x) lacked the proper fractal counter-vortex damping.
+This led to **overpredicted rotation velocities in the inner 1–5 kpc**, despite the theory already predicting that central mass cannot accumulate.

-Beginning with **KGT v4.4**, the model now incorporates:
+Beginning with **KGT v4.4**, the numerical model now includes:

-- a radius-dependent **core damping term**,
-- reflecting the counter-vortex structure in the inner region,
-- consistent with the fractal feedback dynamics described in the theory.
+### ✔ Radius-dependent fractal counter-vortex damping
+Represents harmonic reduction of vortex strength toward the center.

+### ✔ Dynamic ψ-backflow exponent η(r)
+Captures the transition between inner and outer fractal zones.

+### ✔ Fractal resonance suppression factor
+Prevents curvature buildup at small radii.

+### ✔ Preservation of the outer Ω-asymptotic plateau
+The successful fit at large radii (~220–230 km/s) remains intact.

-This addition corrects the inner overshoot while **preserving the stable outer plateau**, leading to a more accurate fit of the Andromeda rotation curve across all radii.
+This implementation yields a balanced and physically consistent fit across all radii of the Andromeda rotation curve.

 ---

 ## Theoretical Reference

-The physical mechanism implemented here is **already described** in the formal Königsmann Theory document:
+The mechanism implemented in v4.4 is **already documented** in the main theoretical manuscript:

-### **Koenigsmann_Theory_For_arXiv.pdf**
+### 📄 *Koenigsmann_Theory_For_arXiv.pdf*

-Relevant theoretical sections include:
+Relevant sections include:

 - **Section 5 — Transition Zone Dynamics**
-  (macro–quantum coupling, time compression in vortex centers)
+  (macro–quantum coupling and time compression in vortex centers)

 - **Section 6 — Dark Matter as a Fractal Feedback System**
   (non-local redistribution along Φ-scaled resonance paths)

 - **Appendix B — Scale-Dependent Propagation in the Fractal Hierarchy**
-  (effective “super-resonant” transfer enabling rapid equilibration)
+  (effective super-resonant transfer enabling rapid equilibration)

-These sections together constitute the **formal theoretical basis**
+These sections together form the **formal theoretical basis**
 for the central backflow implemented in KGT v4.4.

 ---

 ## Keywords

-fractal gravity • dark matter • backflow • Königsmann Theory •
+fractal gravity • dark matter • backflow • central damping •
+counter-vortex • Φ-scaling • resonance tunneling • fractal hierarchy •
-central damping • Φ-resonance • feedback system • M31 rotation curve • KGT v4.4
+KGT v4.4 • M31 rotation curve